bigfix/developer.bigfix.com/site/reference/types/user.md

 # type: user

-The &amp;lt;user&amp;gt; inspectors allow you to list properties of all users, whether they are logged in or not.
+The &lt;user&lt; inspectors allow you to list properties of all users, whether they are logged in or not.

 # account disabled flag of &lt;user&gt; : boolean

-Returns `True` if the specified user&amp;#39;s account is disabled.
+Returns `True` if the specified user&#39;s account is disabled.

 # account expiration of &lt;user&gt; : time

-Returns the time when the specified user&amp;#39;s account is set to expire.
+Returns the time when the specified user&#39;s account is set to expire.

 # accounts operator flag of &lt;user&gt; : boolean